 As soon as they reached the office complex, David scrambled to exit the Tesla.
 Jerome, never got an opportunity to open David’s door.

-“I’ve been wanting to try out the Tesla’s power.
+“I’ve been wanting to try out her power.
 She’s a jewel!”
-Jerome called.

 As the door to the executive penthouse opened, David was greeted by his team who had gathered around the elevator, predicting his return.
 David blushed, but said nothing.

 “Welcome back,” Alan joked.
 “Did you enjoy your…let’s see…twenty-three-minute vacation?”

 “We placed bets as to how far you’d get,” Julia said.